 Glyndŵr University is committed to ensuring all of our graduates are well-equipped for the world of work.
-Click here to read more about the success of our employability support.
+Throughout your time with us you will have the opportunity to learn and develop your employability.

 You will be assessed by a combination of coursework (essays, portfolios and practical reports), presentations and examinations.
 You will be required to do a dissertation as part of your final year assessment.